cosote/R216-Z/README.md

 I had another issue that internet after 2-3 days of constant use stopped working: mobile connect was established (LED on), WiFi also, IP all good, but internet was not accessible - only rebooting device fixed the issue...
 Thx to @1ras, I've also added the update of apn_list database with Telekom, Telefonica, o2 and 1&1.
 This should make the original re-connect script opsolete, you can choose.

+An SMS to email forwarding feature is now also available (tested just with Gmail).

 Donations are welcome :)<br>
 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=83VK6A6D3MCRS&source=url)